freedomofpress/securedrop-workstation/README.md

 * An adversary can decrypt and encrypted message or submission.
 * An adversary can store and view any message that is being decrypted by the *SecureDrop Workstation*.
 * An adversary can attempt to elevate their privileges and escape the VM.

+#### What Compromise of the *Log VM* (`sd-log`) Can Achieve

+The *Log VM* does not have network access nor does it contain any other secrets.

+* An adversary can read log messages from any VM using the centralized logging service.
+* An adversary can tamper with log messages from any VM using the centralized logging service.
+* An adversary can attempt to elevate their privileges and escape the VM.

 #### What Compromise of `dom0` Can Achieve